ninjaplatourhd/MOBA-Brawlbound/README.md

 The documentation for the project can be found in the docs folder.

-Built versions of the game that contain the executable file are located in the release section of the repository.
+Built versions of the game that contain the executable file are located in the Releases section of the repository.

 ## Project Description